 - Moderate to high level of distortion

-There is no doubt that the lens was engineered with perfection in mind as we discovered that it focuses quite fast.
-The closest focusing distance we obtained was 0.38 meters (1.25 feet).
+There is no doubt that the Canon 70D wide angle lens was engineered with perfection in mind as I discovered that it focuses quite fast.
+The closest focusing distance I obtained was 0.38 meters (1.25 feet).
 Across the frame, it features remarkable contrast even when shot at f/2.8, which is a notable feature of this lens.

-In terms of construction, it has coatings of fluorine on its front as well as rear areas, which helps in keeping the lens safe from grease and moisture.
-We noticed that this made the Canon EF 24-70mm f/2.8L II easy to clean.
+In terms of construction, it has coatings of fluorine on its front and rear areas, which helps keep the lens safe from grease and moisture.
+I noticed that this made the Canon EF 24-70mm f/2.8L II easy to clean.
 It has a hood that helps in keeping out unwanted sunlight and in successfully reducing flare.

 - Impressive image quality